 All submissions must be submitted with application by April 2019.

 Via portfolio and application, the student must prove to be of substantial talent and show promise for continued excellence in music.
 There will be a strong focus on incoming freshmen; however, current students and transfer students are eligible to apply.

-* Scholarship funds will be paid in December 2017 or January 2018 for the second semester of the student’s first year directly to the college and not to the student.
-It will be the student’s responsibility to submit to the Foundation at that time an invoice for second semester tuition and fees, student ID number and college information.
+* Scholarship funds will be paid in September 2019 for the first semester of the student’s first year directly to the college and not to the student.
+It will be the student’s responsibility to submit to the Foundation at that time an invoice for the fall semester tuition and fees, student ID number and college information.